0shaurya/mathular-theme/pages/calculus1/limit_properties.md

 - title: Limit Properties
   index: 2
 excerpt: "An excerpt is used as the page description and can be up to 160 characters long..."
+terms:
+  - ['Direct Substitution', 'A method for solving limits that involves plugging in the limiting value for the variable and solving.
+This method always works, except in certain specific scenarios.']
 ---